Exponents of some one-dimensional Gauss-Manin cohomologies: Two examples

+In fact, we do not need so much generality to achieve our goal.
+Namely, we will assume in the following that all $g_{i,j}$ are zero, greatly simplifying expression \ref{quasi}.
+That assumption will not affect the validity of the statement, as we will see.
+Substituting the new values of $f$ and its partial derivatives in \ref{quasi} we get that

+the first equality is just commuting $x_i$ and $\dd_i$ and a consequence of the fact that $\fia$ commutes with anything independent of $t$, whereas the second uses the notation introduced in Definition \ref{A-operators sencillos} and the Euler formula for $F$.
+Note that if the system of weights $(v_1,\ldots,v_n)$ were not reduced, the common factors of $m+|v|$ would have canceled themselves with the respective ones of $d$, and the final operator $A:=A_{\frac{m+|v|}{d}}$ would be exactly the same.

+Now if $d\alpha$ is not an integer, $A$ is invertible, and so the morphism $\Phi$ is surjective; note that if we had not assumed that the $g_{(i,j)}$ vanish, the argument could have been the same.
+Thus $\alpha$ cannot be an exponent at the origin of any of the cohomologies of $f_+\OO_{\AA^n}$, as we wanted to prove. \end{proof}

-Let us set some notation of use from now on.
-Let $(w_0,\ldots,w_n)\in\Z_{>0}^{n+1}$ be an $(n+1)$-uple of positive integers.
-Under a suitable linear change of variables, we will be able to work with the polynomial $\lambda=x_1^{w_1}\cdot\ldots\cdot x_n^{w_n}(1-x_1-\ldots-x_n)^{w_0}$.
-This case may seem rather simple, but it turns out to be interesting when we study the Gauss-Manin cohomology of a generalized Dwork family (cf. \cite{Ca,Ka2}, respectively, to know more about that relation or Dwork families in general).
+Let us continue now towards the proof of Theorem \ref{exponentes} and set some notation of use from now on.
+Recall that $(w_0,\ldots,w_n)\in\Z_{>0}^{n+1}$ is some $(n+1)$-tuple of positive integers.
+Under a suitable linear change of variables, we are able to work with the polynomial $\lambda=x_1^{w_1}\cdot\ldots\cdot x_n^{w_n}(1-x_1-\cdots-x_n)^{w_0}$.
+The order of the exponents $w_0,\ldots,w_n$ is irrelevant; we could just reorder the variables or change one of them by $1-x_1-\cdots-x_n$.
+We have already indicated that this case turns out to be interesting when we study the Gauss-Manin cohomology of a generalized Dwork family and related to some problems arising in mirror symmetry.
+For a bigger number of hyperplanes, the computations seem quite complex, and we think that the particular case of having $n+1$ of them is interesting enough to see the applicability of the main result to other problems.

-On the other hand, working with less hyperplanes is quite easy: assume that for some $r\geq0$ and every $i=0,\ldots,r$ we have that $w_i=0$.
-Then we can restrict our morphism $\lambda$ (abusing a bit of the notation and calling it in the same way as the polynomial) from $\AA^r\times\gm^{n-r}$ to $\gm$ without making a dent in the exponents.
-Therefore under those assumptions we have by the K\"{u}nneth formula (cf. \cite[1.5.30]{HTT}) that
+On the other hand, working with fewer hyperplanes is quite easy: assume that for some $r\geq0$ and every $i=0,\ldots,r$ we have $w_i=0$.
+Abusing some of the notation we can call our morphism the same as the polynomial, that is, such that $\lambda=x_{r+1}^{w_{r+1}}\cdot\ldots\cdot x_n^{w_n}$.
+The notion of exponent is deeply local, so we could work with the image of $\lambda$ outside the origin, that is to say, restrict it from $\AA^r\times\gm^{n-r}$ to $\gm$, without altering the set of exponents.
+Therefore under those assumptions we have by the K\"{u}nneth formula (cf. \cite[Prop.
+1.5.30]{HTT}) that

-where the operation $\ast$ is the convolution of $\DD$-modules defined as in \cite[5.1.7.1]{Ka1}.
+where the operation $\ast$ is the multiplicative convolution of $\DD_{\gm}$-modules defined as in \cite[5.1.7.1]{KaESDE}.

 Note that for any $\alpha$ and $\beta$ in $\kk$,